mstanislav/mrxcavator/README.md

-                        get an extension's report --report_all          retrieve a report for all installed extensions --report_all_table    retrieve a table of details for installed extensions --export [file]       export result to a specific file -e, --extensions      list installed extensions
+                        get an extension's report --report_all          retrieve a report for all installed extensions --report_all_table    retrieve a table of details for installed extensions --export [filename]   export a report to a specific filename --input [filename]    load a specific filename for extension identifiers -e, --extensions      list installed extensions
   -g [id], --graph [id]
                         get a graph of an extension's risk